FedMLLM: Federated Fine-tuning MLLM on Multimodal Heterogeneity Data: Multimodal Scenarios Construction

 \section{Multimodal Scenarios Construction}

 For a comprehensive simulation of multimodal scenarios in the context of FL, we refer to~\cite{feng2023fedmultimodal,che2024leveraging,yang2024cross}.
-As shown in~\cref{fig:fedmllm}, the simulation is divided into four scenarios: Aligned Modal Scenario, Missing Modal Scenario, Cross Modal Scenario, and Hybrid Modal Scenario.
+As shown in~\cref{fig:idea}, the simulation is divided into four scenarios: Aligned Modal Scenario, Missing Modal Scenario, Cross Modal Scenario, and Hybrid Modal Scenario.

-\textbf{Aligned Modal Scenario.} The dataset is sampled using Dirichlet distribution, similar to the traditional partitioning method~\cite{feng2023fedmultimodal}, with coefficients $\alpha=\{5.0, 1.0, 0.5\}$ adjusted to control the distribution of samples among different clients.
-Specifically, for each label, Dirichlet distribution is used to allocate the number of samples to each client; the smaller the coefficient, the greater the difference in sample sizes between clients, resulting in increased data heterogeneity.
-Here, each client’s sample contains all modalities.
+\textbf{Aligned Modal Scenario.} The dataset is partitioned using a Dirichlet distribution, similar to the traditional method~\cite{feng2023fedmultimodal}, with coefficients $\alpha=\{5.0, 1.0, 0.5\}$ controlling sample distribution among clients.
+A smaller coefficient increases differences in sample counts across clients.
+For classification tasks, sampling is based on class labels; for non-classification tasks, it depends on data types, user IDs, etc. Each client’s sample includes all modalities.

-\textbf{Missing Modal Scenario.} The dataset first assigns samples to different clients according to the partitioning strategy of aligned modal scenarios.
-Currently, the samples in each client are full-modal.
-By using a uniform distribution for each modality and setting a missing rate of $\beta(\%)=\{30, 40, 50\}$ to determine whether to remove that modality, the situation where the samples in each client have different missing modalities is achieved.
+\textbf{Missing Modal Scenario.} Building on the Aligned Modal Scenario, a uniform distribution is applied to each modality per sample with a missing rate of $\beta(\%)=\{30, 40, 50\}$ to determine modality removal, resulting in samples with different missing modalities across clients.
+Both the Aligned and Missing Modal Scenarios require the constructed dataset to have complete modalities.

-\textbf{Cross Modal Scenario.} The dataset is first allocated according to a partitioning strategy similar to the aligned modal scenario and then divided based on the ratio (\{$\text{I-}3:\text{T-}7$, $\text{I-}5:\text{T-}5$, $\text{I-}7:\text{T-}3$\}) of image-only to text-only clients.
-For example, in the $\text{I-}3:\text{T-}7$ ratio, 3 out of 10 clients are randomly assigned the image modality, while the other 7 clients receive the text modality.
-The other ratios follow the same pattern.
-This approach allows each client to have a single modality while ensuring that all clients collectively have multiple modalities.

-\textbf{Hybrid Modal Scenario.} After applying a partitioning method consistent with the aligned modality scenario, the dataset follows a Bernoulli distribution for each client's modality retention probability $p(\%)=\{80, 70, 60\}$, which is the same for each modality.
-Once the partitioning is complete, a single client may consist of either a single modality or a combination of multiple modalities, with internal samples maintaining consistency in modality.
-To avoid an invalid dataset missing both modalities on the client side, in such cases, either the image or text modality is randomly retained with a 50\% probability.

-As shown in~\cref{fig:aligned_modal} and~\cref{fig:non-aligned_modal}, we present visualizations of heterogeneity in the aligned modal scenario on the CrisisMMD dataset and of multimodal heterogeneities across four multimodal scenarios on the Hateful-Memes dataset, respectively.
-More visualization results can be found in the Supplementary Material.
-Overall, these four multimodal scenarios initially simulate simple situations with various modal inputs in real life.